 -

-Another quote I quite like from Mr. Warren Buffett is: Over the long term, the stock market news will be good.
-In the 20th century, t...
+Another quote I quite like from Mr. Warren Buffett is: I call investing the greatest business in the world … because you never have t...

 No comments: